 When an FDA investigator has an inspection observation, the investigator issues an FDA 483.
 This is the FDA’s form number.
 If your company receives an FDA 483, how you respond to the FDA 483 is crucial to avoiding a Warning Letter.
-In the words of Leo Lagrotte, a former FDA investigator I work with, “Many, many times I have seen an [Official Action Indicated (OAI)] classified inspection that had been recommended for a Warning Letter by the compliance branch be set aside based upon the response of the firm.”
+In the words of a former FDA investigator, “Many, many times I have seen an [Official Action Indicated (OAI)] classified inspection that had been recommended for a Warning Letter by the compliance branch be set aside based upon the response of the firm.”

 The best way for your company to respond to an FDA 483 is by writing a cover letter, and then every observation needs to be addressed in the response as a separate CAPA–unless the root cause is identical for two observations.
 Make sure that your response includes the following seven steps below: